 Unfortunately, Battery Charge Limit isn't on Google Play, but you can download the latest v1.0.1 release at either of the spots below:

 Of course, I'm partial to the work of those fabulous folks at APK Mirror (it's us), but wherever you download it, you should read the XDA post by the developer.
-That post is also a good spot to look for information if you run into any trouble, as it has both a FAQ and user comments that might help.
+That post is also a good spot to look for information if you run into any trouble, as it has both an FAQ and user comments that might help.

 For 99% of people, Battery Charge Limit will have no use.
-But if you keep a device plugged in constantly — like a developer that keeps phones at your desk for testing, or even if you are just a consumer using an old tablet on a coffee table as a remote for a Harmony Hub — this should stretch out the life of your phone's battery a bit.
+But if you keep a device plugged in constantly — like a developer that keeps phones at their desk for testing, or even if you are just a consumer using an old tablet on a coffee table as a remote for a Harmony Hub — this should stretch out the life of your phone's battery a bit.